-The Frankfurt Kurnit Diversity Committee is co-chaired by partners Lisa Davis and H. Sujin Kim and counsel Wendy Stryker, and includes attorneys LiJia Gong, Dorna Mohaghegh, Laura Rosenblum, Hannah Taylor, and our Marketing Manager, Aisling O'Toole.
+The Frankfurt Kurnit Diversity Committee is co-chaired by partners Lisa Davis and H. Sujin Kim and counsel Wendy Stryker, and includes attorneys LiJia Gong, Dorna Mohaghegh, Laura Rosenblum, and Hannah Taylor.
 The Diversity Committee regularly examines all areas of our firm – including policies, practices, and procedures - with an eye to structuring and leading measurable diversity initiatives.

 We recruit attorneys and staff regardless of race, color, disability, religion, age, marital status, gender, national origin, sexual orientation, medical condition, or any other applicable protected status under federal, state and local law.
 We strive to ensure a diverse pool of applicants for every open position, both for professional and non-professional employees.
 Among other initiatives, we post job openings with organizations that support diversity, and use recruiters who have a commitment to diversity and relationships with diverse applicants.
 We are committed to increasing our current percentage of diverse lawyers and staff.